Festivals-App/festivals-website/README.md

 I have a rather custom development workflow for the FestvialsApp website.
 This is probably due to my dislike for website development: i can't bring myself to learn the conventional ways.
 Though unconventional, it is quite straight forward as the website only uses html, css and a little bit of php for the contact form.

-All necessary files are in the [source](./source) folder waiting to get compiled by the compile script which is minifying and merging those files and is outputting the result to a folder that is called "build".
+All necessary files are in the [source](./source) folder waiting to get compiled by the compile script which is minifying and merging those files and is outputting the result to a folder called "build".
 This folder now contains a new folder with the current timestamp as its name and a folder called "current".
 The "current" folder will always contain the newest compiled files, and can be used to check the latest changes to the source files using a browser.

 I use [Visual Studio Code](https://code.visualstudio.com/), as it is super easy to run the compile script with just a shortcut (Shift+Cmd+B) and i don't have any preferences when developing websites.

-The key requirements for the website are: fast, secure, easy to update, open source and accessible([*](https://github.com/Festivals-App/festivals-website/issues/1)).
+The key requirements for the website are: fast, easy to update, open source, accessible([*](https://github.com/Festivals-App/festivals-website/issues/1)) and secure.

 ### Requirements